 , a neighborhood toy store in Historic Downtown Fernandina Beach that features room to play and an array of hand-picked, fun, educational, open-minded, outdoor, and eco-friendly toys.
 The colorful store is a great place to stock up on games and puzzles for car rides, too.
 For more games, beach toys, and adorable southern fare (think smocked motifs with monograms), Monkey Barrel

-offers a classic yet innovative selections of gifts at The Shops of Amelia Island Plantation
+offers a classic yet innovative selections of gifts at The Shops of Omni Amelia Island.

 The "Pippi Longstocking House"

 7. Skate, seaside.
 If your children have an adventurous spirit, they are sure to be enthralled by the skate park